 Reach Leh 7 PM

 It costs around INR 500.
-It is a basic ordinary HRTC bus.
+It is a basic ordinary HRTC bus (That I like the most).

-Following is the counter number (as per HRTC social media team) for this although I have never called myself.
+Following is the counter number (as per HRTC social media team) for this although I have never called myself and not sure if it works.

 Contact number: 01900 222245